 Choosing a Multi-Cooker

-- Pressure Settings: Different pressure settings allow you to adjust the amount of time it takes to cook different dishes.
-The higher the pressure, the quicker the cooking time.
+Pressure Settings: Changing pressure will alter the amount of time it takes to cook different dishes (higher the pressure = faster cooking time).
 Note that if you’re choosing a multi-cooker with pressure-cooking capabilities, it’s important to check that the model has a locking lid and a steam release valve.

 Some multi-cooker models include additional features to make life in the kitchen easier.
 Timers can be used to delay the start of your cooking program—a nice option if you’re prepping dinner before work.